SamyIsaac1/Landing-page/README.md

 4. add-content btn to add more sections and menu items.

-5. menu icon for more responsiveness
+5. menu icon for more responsiveness.